VonHeikemen/devlog/content/web-development/taking-a-look-at-finite-state-machine.md

 Did you try to click the 'loading' button while loading?
 Did it triggered a bunch of call to `get_quote`?
 That is because we made (sort of) impossible that a `fetch` event can happen during `loading`.

-Not only that, the behavior of the machine is and the effects on the outside world are separated.
+Not only that, the behavior of the machine and the effects on the outside world are separated.
 Depending on how you like to write code that may be a good or a bad thing.

 ## Want to know more?
 * [XState (concepts)](https://xstate.js.org/docs/about/concepts.html)